cesarhdz/wordpress-packages/README.md

 ## How to use

-First of all, you have to register this repo first in your `composer.json`
+First of all, you have to register this repo and wpackagist in `composer.json`

 ````json